-In recent years, social media has become the most popular outlet for expressing opinions, thoughts, feelings, etc., in which there are almost no boundaries to what can or cannot be posted.
+In recent years, social media has become one of the most popular outlets for expressing opinions, thoughts, feelings, etc., in which there are almost no boundaries to what can or cannot be posted.
 As the popularity of this platform grows, so do the number of users that exercise their “freedom of speech” on a regular basis.

 More and more teenagers are given free range on social media.
 According to the Pew Research Center’s Teens, Social Media & Technology Report, 92% of teenagers in the U.S. go online daily, and 33% of teens have access to a Twitter account.